REPORTS

 A pen pal in Moscow: Moldovan Chief of General Staff passed secret information to his GRU handlers

 The Insider has accessed Telegram correspondence between former Chief of the Moldovan General Staff Igor Gorgan and his GRU handler, Russian Colonel Alexei Makarov.
 Gorgan regularly reported to Makarov on Moldova's domestic political situation and provided information on visits from Ukrainian Ministry of Defense representatives, who came to Moldova to purchase military equipment and ammunition.
 Gorgan served in the General Staff until late 2021, when the country’s new Western-leaning president Maia Sandu requested his resignation.
-Before the July 2023 mass expulsion of Russian spies working in Moldova under diplomatic cover in Moldova, Gorgan even managed to secure a job at the UN.
+Before the July 2023 mass expulsion of Russian spies working in Moldova under diplomatic cover, Gorgan even managed to secure a job at the UN.
 Leveraging his remaining connections in the Moldovan Defense Ministry, Gorgan continues to be a key GRU informant.

 Content